Joop Bakker

+Biography

-Bakker applied at the Rotterdam School of Economics in June 1941 majoring in Economics during the German occupation Bakker continued his study and obtaining a Bachelor of Economics degree in February 1943 but in April 1943 the German occupation authority closed the Rotterdam School of Economics.
-Following the end of World War II Bakker returned to the Rotterdam School of Economics before graduating with a Master of Economics degree in July 1949.
-Bakker served on the Municipal Council of Bolsward from September 1945 until January 1955 and served as an Alderman in Bolsward from June 1946 until January 1955.
+Bakker applied at the Rotterdam School of Economics in June 1941 majoring in economics during the German occupation.
+Bakker continued his studies and obtainined a Bachelor of Economics degree in February 1943, but in April 1943 the German occupation authority closed the Rotterdam School of Economics.
+Following the end of World War II, Bakker returned to the Rotterdam School of Economics before graduating with a Master of Economics degree in July 1949.
+Bakker served on the Municipal Council of Bolsward from September 1945 until January 1955 and served as an alderman in Bolsward from June 1946 until January 1955.
 Bakker worked as a corporate director for the manufacturing company J.A.
 Bakker en Zoon in Bolsward from July 1949 until January 1955.
 In December 1954 Bakker was nominated as Mayor of Andijk, taking office on 1 January 1955.
 In March 1959 Bakker was nominated as Mayor of Hoogeveen, he resigned as Mayor of Andijk the same day he took office as Mayor of Hoogeveen. taking office on 30 April 1959.
 After the election of 1963 Bakker was appointed as State Secretary for Economic Affairs in the Cabinet Marijnen, taking office on 3 September 1963.
 The Cabinet Marijnen fell on 27 February 1965 and continued to serve in a demissionary capacity until the cabinet formation of 1965 when it was replaced by the Cabinet Cals with Bakker continuing as State Secretary for Economic Affairs, taking office on 14 April 1965.
 The Cabinet Cals fell just one year later on 14 October 1966 and continued to serve in a demissionary capacity until it was replaced by the caretaker Cabinet Zijlstra with Bakker appointed as Minister of Economic Affairs, taking office on 22 November 1966.
-After the election of 1967 Bakker was appointed as Deputy Prime Minister, Minister of Transport and Water Management and Minister for Suriname and Netherlands Antilles Affairs in the Cabinet De Jong, taking office on 5 April 1967.
-Bakker was elected as a Member of the House of Representatives after the election of 1971, taking office on 11 May 1971.
+After the election of 1967 Bakker was appointed as deputy prime minister, Minister of Transport and Water Management and Minister for Suriname and Netherlands Antilles Affairs in the Cabinet De Jong, taking office on 5 April 1967.
+Bakker was elected as a member of the House of Representatives after the election of 1971, taking office on 11 May 1971.
 Following the cabinet formation of 1971 Bakker was not giving a cabinet post in the new cabinet, the Cabinet De Jong was replaced by the Cabinet Biesheuvel I on 6 July 1971 and he continued to serve in the House of Representatives as a backbencher.